-The Company believes significant synergies are expected to arise from this strategic acquisition.
-This factor contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the Company recorded goodwill.
+We believe significant synergies are expected to arise from this strategic acquisition.
+This factor contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, we recorded goodwill.
 A portion of acquired goodwill will be deductible for tax purposes.